leske42/CPP09/README.md

 I recommend this tutorial also to students who are already done with the project, but either feel like they have not done the correct implementation and are not sure where it went wrong, or have done it correctly but there were some parts of the process they did not find very clear (for example, the purpose of the Jacobstahl sequence is not explained well in most resources, but it is very important for the sorting to work well, and is also super interesting).
 If you belong to this group, you can use my table of contents to choose the parts you are interested in.

+[UPDATE] (14.12.2024) Ismayil has contributed a really cool tester, which you can find now in the `resources` folder.
+I have put the instructions for use under [a new section](#tester) in this document.

 ### Small table of contents

 - [1.
 What you will need](#what-you-will-need)